lucaspopp0/logan-backend/README.md

 # logan-backend

 The backend API for Logan.
-This is an unfinished project.
+This is an unfinished project and hasn't been legitimately updated since early 2020.

+This is intended to demonstrate an understanding of backend development using Express and Node.js.
+Minimal testing is present, due to this being mainly a personal exercise.

 ## Setup